Blotch3D/Blotch3D/README.md

 See the examples, starting with the basic example.

-3D subsystems (OpenGL, DirectX, etc.) generally require that a single thread access all 3D hardware resources for a given 3D window.
-There are certain platform-specific exceptions to this rule, but we don't use them.
-This rule also applies to any code structure (like Parallel, etc.) that may internally use other threads, as well.
-Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of Blotch3D and MonoGame objects.

 Define a 3D window by deriving a class from BlWindow3D and overriding some of its methods.
 Open the window by instantiating that class and calling its "Run" method *from the same thread*.
 The Run method then